hackebrot/labels/README.md

 [Contributor Code of Conduct][code of conduct].
 By participating in this project you agree to abide by its terms.

+## License

+Distributed under the terms of the MIT license, **labels** is free and open source software.

 [code of conduct]: https://github.com/hackebrot/labels/blob/master/.github/CODE_OF_CONDUCT.md
 [contributing]: https://github.com/hackebrot/labels/blob/master/.github/CONTRIBUTING.md
 [create token]: https://blog.github.com/2013-05-16-personal-api-tokens/